Choose your country to see the products for your location

 Regulatory status

-SALSA MLPA Probemix P159 GLA is CE-marked under the IVDD for in vitro diagnostic (IVD) use in Europe.
+SALSA MLPA Probemix P159 GLA is CE-marked under the IVDR for in vitro diagnostic (IVD) use in Europe.
 This assay has also been registered for IVD use in Israel.

 This assay is for research use only (RUO) in all other territories.